KaustubhPatange/navigator/README.md

 ![build](https://github.com/KaustubhPatange/navigator/workflows/build/badge.svg)

-A small navigation library for Android to ease the use of fragment transactions with a `navigator.navigateTo` call (rest is handled for you) & navigating back is as simple as `navigator.goBack()`.
+A small (Kotlin first) navigation library for Android to ease the use of fragment transactions with a `navigator.navigateTo` call (rest is handled for you) & navigating back is as simple as `navigator.goBack()`.

 The library provides some custom transitions like `CircularTransform` (on top of existing animations), see its